 Do not crush, chew, or open the capsules.
 Swallow them whole.
 Shake the suspension well before measuring a dose.
-To ensure that you get a correct dose, measure the liquid form of cloxacillin with a dose-measuring spoon or cup, not a regular tablespoon.
+To ensure that you get the correct dose, measure the liquid form of cloxacillin with a dose-measuring spoon or cup, not a regular tablespoon.
 If you do not have a dose-measuring device, ask your pharmacist where you can get one.
 Take all of the cloxacillin that has been prescribed for you even if you begin to feel better.
 Your symptoms may start to improve before the infection is completely treated.
 Store the capsules at room temperature and store the suspension in the refrigerator for longer use.
 The suspension is good for 14 days if it is stored in the refrigerator.
 Throw away any unused liquid after this amount of time.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 However, if it is almost time for your next dose, skip the dose you missed and take only your next regularly scheduled dose.
 Do not take a double dose of this medication unless otherwise directed by your doctor.